gchq/stroom-docs/content/en/docs/user-guide/content/finding-things.md

 ## Common Fuzzy Matching

 A common fuzzy matching mechanism is used in a number of places in _Stroom_.
-It is used for partially matching the user input to a list of a list of possible values.
+It is used for partially matching the user input to a list of possible values.

 In some instances, the list of matched items will be truncated to a more manageable size with the expectation that the filter will be refined.